gerardoanuglo/house-price-predictor/README.md

 <img width="669" alt="Screen Shot 2022-11-08 at 6 12 59 PM" src="https://user-images.githubusercontent.com/85320743/200720268-3bb04290-1609-4134-ad3d-7ffaec14b404.png">

 SalePrice is highly correlated with OverallQual, GrLiVArea, GarageCars/GarageArea.
-Moderatley correlated with Year Built, YearRemodAdd, Total BsmtSF, and FullBath.
+Moderately correlated with Year Built, YearRemodAdd, Total BsmtSF, and FullBath.

 TotalBsmtSF and 1stFlrSF are highly correlated to each other.
 GarageYrBlt, GarageCars, and GarageArea are highly correlated as well.
 I will keep one feature that expresses the most important information about the general item while deleting the non essential features.
-In the case for the Garage, I will keep GarageCars since it measures the size of the garage based on the number of cars that can fit in the area.
-I will delete GarageArea since it is a similar feature to GarageCars and I will also delete GarageYrBlt becuase of it's low correlation to SalePrice.
+In the case of the Garage, I will keep GarageCars since it measures the size of the garage based on the number of cars that can fit in the area.
+I will delete GarageArea since it is a similar feature to GarageCars and I will also delete GarageYrBlt because of its low correlation to SalePrice.
 The same logic will be applied to the Basement features.

 ## Preprocessing the Data